viridian-project/composer-network/README.md

 $ composer-playground
 ```

-create a new Web Browser connection and upload the file created by 'composer archive create', e.g. `viridian@0.0.1.bna`.
+and create a new Web Browser connection and upload the file created by
+'composer archive create', e.g. `viridian@0.0.1.bna`.